Welcome to Early Signals. First Responses, a new program developed by Early Childhood Australia.

 Additionally, 50 per cent of families affected by domestic violence have children in their immediate care.
 Domestic and family violence is also a leading cause of homelessness for children in Australia (FACS, 2018).

 Early Signals.
-First Responses, a unique program that resources and supports early childhood educators and carers to better recognise and respond to young children who have been exposed to or experienced family violence.
+First Responses is a unique program that resources and supports early childhood educators and carers to better recognise and respond to young children who have been exposed to or experienced family violence.

 Combining face-to-face and online learning techniques including webinars; expert coaching and networking opportunities, this program is developed by experts in the fields of domestic violence and trauma in children.
 Through this program, early childhood educators will gain the knowledge and skills needed to support young children and, where appropriate, safely and professionally refer families to specialist support agencies.